Issue 06: No!

 As it happens, our previous co-edited issue of Debris sprouted from - 'The Urge to Know' - a feature and cornerstone of our friendship.
 Three years since then, 'know' left 'no' in its wake, the many tendrils of the former dissolving into ashes that contained refusal, negation and the urge to annihilate.
 To know and to no - it felt clear that both affects arise from the same wellspring.”

-Jon Thjia and Cher Tan, editors.
+Jon Tjhia and Cher Tan, editors.

 COVER: Pu Guo